caickdias/caickdias/README.md

 - [Divide aí!](https://github.com/caickdias/divideai-public): public repository of my app to show some of the files and stuff I used on this project
 - [Alarm clock](https://github.com/caickdias/alarm-clock): an alarm clock where you have to solve given equation to turn it off
+- [URL Parser](https://github.com/caickdias/url-parser): paste your URL and the app will parse its information
 - [Memory game](https://github.com/caickdias/memory-game): my first RN project.
 A simple, but fully working memory game
 - [Pokemon API](https://github.com/caickdias/pokemon-api-practice): a simple app to fetch pokemon's API.
 It's sort of a game, but it's not a game.
 - [Supera ecommerece](https://github.com/caickdias/supera-ecommerce-desafio): a simple app as a job opportunity challenge